These Tasty Recipes for the Autumn Season Really Rocks!

 - Optional additives include salt, fish sauce, fresh-cracked black pepper, and soy sauce

 - Chopped scallion

 Pour 10 cups of water into a large casserole and add the bouillon or chicken/beef/pork broth cubes and salt.
-Boil the mixture at 100ºC and stir it constantly for 10 minutes until the rice porridge is soft.
+Boil the mixture at 100ºC and stir it constantly for 10 minutes or until the rice porridge is soft.
 Reduce temperature to 25% and let it simmer for 20 minutes more until it cooks.
-Pour in the meat (whatever meat you’ve selected for this recipe whether pork, beef or chicken), add ginger, then increase heat to 50% and let it simmer for 5 more minutes until the meat is cooked.
+Pour in the meat (whatever meat you’ve selected for this recipe whether pork, beef or chicken), add ginger, then increase heat back to 50% and let it simmer for 5 more minutes until the meat is cooked.
 Take note that chicken meat, beef and pork meat cook at various heat conditions and duration.
-Chicken takes about 10 – 15 minutes to cook, pork cooks roughly around the same time and beef takes twice longer to cook.
-Perhaps the only salty-sourly selection among the recipes for the autumn season on this list, but is nevertheless delicious in its own right.
+Chicken takes about 10 – 15 minutes to cook, pork cooks roughly around the same time and beef takes twice as long or maybe even longer.
+Perhaps the only salty-sourly selection among the recipes for the autumn season in this list, but is nevertheless delicious in its own right.
 Ladle the lugaw in a 25-ounce bowl, put the chicharon, scallions, sliced boiled eggs, powdered ginger, fish sauce, soy sauce, and black pepper on top.
 Mix thoroughly and try it.
 You’ll go for a second and a third bowl of congee for sure!